Client results

 I came looking for a career coach.
 I got something I didn’t know I needed.

-I was in a dysfunctional work environment and I thought: get out, find something better, problem solved.
 So I went looking for a career coach who could help me identify what kind of environment would fit me and then actually land a new job.

 When I got in touch with Heather and heard about her burnout program, what she described spoke to what I was actually feeling.
 I realized it wasn’t just about the current job.
 The question was: how do I continue being a lawyer and find satisfaction in whatever workplace I might end up in?